-The condensed consolidated interim financial statements are prepared in accordance with International Accounting Standard 34, Interim Financial Reporting, using accounting policies consistent with the accounting policies in the March 31, 2022 annual financial statements.
-The condensed consolidated interim financial statements should be read in conjunction with the annual financial statements, as the consolidated interim financial statements do not include all the disclosures in the annual financial statements prepared in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).
+The condensed consolidated interim financial statements are prepared in accordance with International Accounting Standard 34, Interim Financial Reporting, using accounting policies consistent with the accounting policies in the March 31, 2023 annual financial statements.
+The condensed consolidated interim financial statements should be read in conjunction with the annual consolidated financial statements, as the condensed consolidated interim financial statements do not include all the disclosures in the annual consolidated financial statements prepared in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board (IFRS).
+The condensed consolidated interim financial statements are presented in Canadian dollars, which is the functional currency of the Company.